commitdev/companion/README.md

 ![Banner](https://github.com/commitdev/companion/blob/master/companion.png)

-The manual to a successful software engineering career!
-The Companion is the collective open source knowledge base of expertise from everyone in the [Commit](https://commit.dev/) community.
+The Companion is the manual to a successful software engineering career!
+It is the collective open source knowledge base of expertise from everyone in the [Commit](https://commit.dev/) community.

 ## Table of Contents